Whiskey24/valheim-notify/readme.md

 2. Player disconnects from the server
 3. Player (re)spawns
 4. Player dies
+5. Server booting and loading a world
+6. Server shutting down

 ## Telegram prerequisites
 You need to create a Telegram bot, add it to a chat and retrieve the ID of the chat.